ZentCashFoundation/cryptonote-nodejs-pool/README.md

 * Support for slush mining system (disabled by default)
 * E-Mail Notifications on worker connected, disconnected (timeout) or banned (support MailGun, SMTP and Sendmail)
 * Telegram channel notifications when a block is unlocked
+* Discord channel notifications when a block is unlocked
 * Top 10 miners report
+* Finder Reward (Top 1)
 * Multilingual user interface

 Usage